 Class 3 Ebike

 A higher speed limit is what differentiates class 3 ebikes from their counterparts within the class 1,- 3-tiered system.
 Class 3 ebikes continue to garner support by ebike riders, especially ones eager for excitement.
-This is mainly because class 3 ebikes offer pedal assistance up to 28 mph, making class 3 ebikes the fastest category of US ebikes that don’t fall into the electric motorcycle category, and they propel riders much faster than the ebikes within the other two classes.
+This is mainly because class 3 ebikes offer pedal assistance to higher speeds, making class 3 ebikes the fastest category of US ebikes that don’t fall into the electric motorcycle category, and they propel riders much faster than the ebikes within the other two classes.
 Class 3 ebikes must have a speedometer, an operable set of pedals and may or may not have a throttle.
 Class 3 Unconquered Custom ebikes incorporate an optional thumb or twist grip throttle and a motorcycle mode setting, so your motor is always ready to engage up to 100% of it’s available power - allowing you to make your journey with or without any leg work.

 Class 3 ebikes and tiered ebike classification across the states